-Landed recognizes that we are one tool in the toolkit addressing the housing crisis for teachers and staff.
+Landed recognizes that we are one tool in the toolkit addressing the housing crisis for educators and school employees.
 To provide insight into broader learnings and the potential for district-owned rental housing in California, this guest blog post highlights a recent report from the UC Berkeley Center for Cities + Schools that focuses on school district employee housing programs, particularly in the rental market.

 To Live in the Community You Serve

 By Sean Doocy

 Faced with high turnover and a shortage of qualified teachers, California school districts are aggressively adopting new strategies to recruit and retain teachers and staff.
 Employee housing assistance has emerged as a prominent strategy, a direct response to the housing affordability crisis in California.
 School district employee housing solutions can range from down payment and homebuying assistance (such as through district partnerships with Landed) to the direct provision of employee housing (typically through new development of rental housing).
 Yet these are largely untested waters, and school districts are taking a critical look at their employees’ housing needs in order to determine the appropriate approach.

 In my recent report on school district employee housing in California, published by the UC Berkeley Center for Cities + Schools, I review the current school district employee housing landscape and present findings from a study for Berkeley Unified School District (BUSD).

 Key Findings from Berkeley Unified School District Study

 Employing a survey that we designed and administered to all BUSD employees, as well as an internal employee data set, my analysis shows that BUSD employees do need assistance with housing.
 Specifically, I identified the following key points:

 1. BUSD renter employees are experiencing financial pressures due to high housing costs